lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

   users: []
 })
 ```
+\begin{center}
+addUser can access the private state because it is declared in the Store class.
+\end{center}

 I also removed the initial user, Alice, from the store.
 Update the tests - we add one for `addUser` in isolation.